mattymaloney/mattymaloney.github.io/_posts/2016-02-29-migrating-google-apps-data.md

 Google Takeout produces a .zip or .tgz archive that can be stored in Drive, Dropbox, OneDrive, or downloaded directly via an emailed link.

 I don't know anything yet about how to access the information in the archive.

 ---

+One of the old ways to migrate data from one account to another is Dashboard's Migration tool.
+[Moving data between Google accounts](https://www.google.com/dashboard/migration/?srcAccount=camille@costumecraze.com&dstAccount=backupemail@costumecraze.com).
+The tool is no longer supported, but I may create a test account and try it.
+Dunno.
+We'll see how the other transfer options pan out.

+---